-This function is allowed for templates of all data types.
+This function is allowed for templates of all data types, component and address types and default values.
 The function shall return true, if inpar is completely initialized and resolves to a specific value.
 If inpar is of record or set type, omitted optional fields shall be considered as initialized, i.e. the function shall also return true if optional fields of inpar are set to omit.
 The function shall return false otherwise.